langchain-ai/langchain-nextjs-template/README.md

-The example chains in the `app/api/chat/route.ts` and `app/api/chat/retrieval/route.ts` files use [LangChain Expression Language](https://js.langchain.com/docs/guides/expression_language/interface) to compose different LangChain modules together.
+The example chains in the `app/api/chat/route.ts` and `app/api/chat/retrieval/route.ts` files use [LangChain Expression Language](https://js.langchain.com/docs/guides/expression_language/interface) to compose different LangChain.js modules together.
 You can integrate other retrievers, agents, preconfigured chains, and more too, though keep in mind
 `HttpResponseOutputParser` is meant to be used directly with model output.

 To learn more about what you can do with LangChain.js, check out the docs here: